Your link text

 13 But the angel said to him, “Do not be afraid, Zacharias, for your prayer is heard; and your wife Elizabeth will bear you a son, and you shall call his name John.
 14 And you will have joy and gladness, and many will rejoice at his birth.
 15 For he will be great in the sight of the Lord, and shall drink neither wine nor strong drink.

 (The Bible calls these who dedicate themselves to the Lord as Nazarites.
 A Nazarite is a person who takes a vow of separation from the world and devotes himself to the service of God for a limited time.
 God appointed two men before their birth, to be Nazarites: Samson and John the Baptist.
 Who was the person in the New Testament that observed the rights of a Nazarite?
-Paul.)
+Answer: Paul.)

 He will also be filled with the Holy Spirit, even from his mother’s womb.
 16 And he will turn many of the children of Israel to the Lord their God.
 17 He will also go before Him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord.”